Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Signal Processing

-We prove that the error of biased FFT-based sensing, i.e., $\left| {{{\hat r}_{est}} - {r_t}} \right|$, is always smaller than $\left| {{r_{est}} - {r_t}} \right|$ in \textbf{Appendix~\ref{appendix:proof}}.
-Finally, based on the above illustration, we can propose the procedures of biased FFT-based sensing in \textbf{Algorithm~\ref{alg:biasedFFT}}. { The biased FFT-based sensing method can improve sensing accuracy with some mechanism similar to the diversity gain, which will be shown in Section~\ref{sec:sensing_performance}.}
+The procedure of biased FFT-based sensing is summarized in \textbf{Algorithm~\ref{alg:biasedFFT}}.
+The biased FFT-based sensing method improves sensing accuracy in a mechanism similar to the diversity gain, as will be demonstrated in Section~\ref{sec:sensing_performance}.

-\subsection{Complexity of Biased FFT-based Sensing Method}
+\subsubsection{Complexity of Biased FFT-based Sensing Method}

-The complexity of the proposed biased FFT-based sensing method is mainly from the $L$ rounds of FFT-based sensing for each range bias situation.
-Therefore, the complexity of the proposed biased FFT-based sensing method is $L$ times of the FFT-based sensing methods, which is $O\left\{ {L{N_c}\log \left( {{N_c}} \right)} \right\}$.
-Compared with the subspace sensing method, such as MUSIC method whose typical complexities are about $O\left\{ {{N_c}^3 + {N_c}^2} \right\}$.
+The complexity of the proposed biased FFT-based sensing method is mainly from the $N_r$ rounds of FFT-based sensing.
+Therefore, the complexity of the proposed biased FFT-based sensing method is $O\left\{ {N_r {N_c}\log \left( {{N_c}} \right)} \right\}$, which is significantly lower than the subspace-based sensing method, such as the MUSIC method whose typical complexity is about $O\left\{ {{N_c}^3 + {N_c}^2} \right\}$.